MissStrong/ICS4UE_Semester_1_2018-2019/01_Course_Description/1-Assesssment.md

 Your final grade will be determined as follows (in accordance with Ministry of Education standards).

 * 70% Term Work – Based on evaluations conducted throughout the course.
-* 30% Summative Evaluation – A final evaluation in the form of assignments.
+* 30% Summative Evaluation – A final evaluation in the form of a group project.

 Unless otherwise indicated, all assignments will be submitted using the dropbox for that assignment.